 Plus, Spotify hosts specific genres for moods and activities.
 That allows you to simply search for topics like “Focus”, and Spotify will instantly pull up white noise playlists.
 An automated radio station can be launched from any track or artist you like as well.

 That’s not all.
 Spotify’s algorithms curate special daily and weekly playlists for you.
 Apart from that, the company claims there are over 3 billion playlists created by both Spotify’s own curators and other users.
+Plus, you can check out Spotify sites to find new music and playlists.

 YouTube Music’s set of tools for discovery, in comparison, feels limited.
 There aren’t a ton of playlists, nor do you have particular genres for moods or activities.
 There’s a constantly updated mixtape based on your listening preferences.
 Like Spotify, radio stations from tracks is available too.